AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-to-act-on-forms.md

 ## Directions {#directions}

 1. In the form you're editing, select the **Settings** option in the right hand corner.
 1. Look for an area labeled "External Web Analytics."
-This will be where you drop the Bizible tracking code snippet.
+This will be where you drop the Marketo Measure tracking code snippet.

-## Bizible's JavaScript {#bizibles-javascript}
+## Marketo Measure's JavaScript {#marketo-measures-javascript}

 `script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async=""></script>`